 Washington D.C.'s abortion laws are among the least restrictive in the United States.
 Abortions are legal in the District of Columbia and do not need to be performed by a licensed physician.
-There is no ban on late-term abortions.
+There is no ban on abortions at any stage of pregnancy.

 Florida abortion laws state abortion is legal before 24 weeks of pregnancy.
 A woman must receive an ultrasound before the procedure, and a licensed physician must perform the procedure.
 A parent or legal guardian must be notified if the patient is a minor.

-Florida's official stance on Florida may well change soon.
-Current abortion permissions are based around the state constitution's clause, "Every natural person has the right to be let alone and free from government intrusion into the person's private life."
-Despite this protection, attempts were made to ban abortion in 2011, 2012, 2013, 2014, 2015 and 2016, and two "fetal heartbeat" bills (FL H0235 and FL S0792) were considered, but defeated in 2019.
+Florida's official stance on abortion may well change soon.
+Current abortion permissions are based on the state constitution's clause, "Every natural person has the right to be let alone and free from government intrusion into the person's private life."
+Despite this protection, attempts were made to ban abortion in 2011, 2012, 2013, 2014, 2015, and 2016, and two "fetal heartbeat" bills (FL H0235 and FL S0792) were considered, but defeated in 2019.
 In light of these developments, additional attempts to place restrictions on abortion in Florida can be expected.

 Georgia abortion laws are among the most restrictive in the nation—if they are allowed to take effect.
 On May 7, 2019, Georgia passed a "fetal heartbeat" law, which bans abortions after six weeks of pregnancy.
 While the law could not go into effect at the time thanks to Roe v.
-Wade, it should now be legally enforceable, pending a legal authorization from the U.S. Court of Appeals.
+Wade, it is now legally enforceable.
 Exceptions are made for mothers whose lives are at risk due to the pregnancy and in cases of rape or incest if a police report is filed.
-A licensed physician must do the procedure, and the physician has a right to refuse to participate.
+A licensed physician must do the procedure, and the physician has the right to refuse to participate.